EXPLAIN returns a row of

 information for each table used in the

-while processing the query.
+while processing the statement.
 MySQL resolves all joins using a

 nested-loop join method.
 This means that MySQL reads a row from